neemzy/patchwork/README.md

 - [Image Workshop](http://phpimageworkshop.com/) : an image library used for resizing and cropping images.

-- [PHPUnit](https://github.com/sebastianbergmann/phpunit) : one of the major unit tests tools for PHP.
+- [PHPUnit](https://github.com/sebastianbergmann/phpunit) : one of the major unit testing tools for PHP.

 ### Front-end